threelittlemonkeys/lstm-crf-pytorch/sentence-classification/README.md

-# Sentence Labelling
+# Sentence classification

-This is a simple tutorial for sentence labelling using the scripts here.
+This is a simple tutorial for sentence classification using the scripts here.

 1. Training and validation data should be formatted as below, sentence-label pairs separated by `\n` and blocks of sentence-label pairs by `\n\n`: